Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

+For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
 Follow the convoy links provided for more deatils on them; they also included a number of other Norwegian ships.

-In May that same year she joined the westbound Convoy ON 96*, together with Berto, Bollsta, Carmelfjell, Granfoss, Ingerfem, Norelg, Norfalk and Rolf Jarl.
+In May that same year she's listed in the westbound Convoy ON 96*, together with Berto, Bollsta, Carmelfjell, Granfoss, Ingerfem, Norelg, Norfalk and Rolf Jarl.
 Fagersten arrived Sydney, C.B. on June 4 (having left Loch Ewe May 19), later proceeding to Quebec and Rimouski, with arrival the latter on July 5.
-On July 24, we find her in Convoy SC 93 from Sydney, C.B. (where she had arrived from Rimouski on the 18th), cargo of lumber for London.
-She also sailed in the westbound Convoy ON 128, which originated in Liverpool on Sept.
-5-1942.
-The Commodore's narrative is also available for this convoy.
-Fagersten is said to have joined from Halifax(?), but it looks like she had joined from Loch Ewe - see Page 3 of the archive documents.
+She left Rimouski again on July 15 in order to return to Sydney, C.B., and on July 24, we find her in Convoy SC 93, cargo of lumber for London.
+She later joined the westbound Convoy ON 128, which originated in Liverpool on Sept.
+5. The Commodore's narrative is also available.
+The convoy documents indicate that Fagersten joined from Halifax, but it looks like she had, in fact, been present from Loch Ewe - see Page 3.
 She arrived New York on Sept.
-24, proceeding the next day to Boston and Providence, R.I.
+24, proceeding the next day to Boston and Providence, R.I., arriving Sept.
+26.

 As will be seen below, Fagersten was sunk on her return voyage to the U.K.

-For more information on all the other Norwegian ships named here, please see the alphabet index at the end of this page, or go to the Master Ship Index.
+More information on all the other Norwegian ships named here is available via the alphabet index at the end of this page, or go to the Master Ship Index.

 Final Fate - 1942:

 8 merchant ships had been sunk, 2 U-boats had gone down and several damaged.
-The British D/S Ashworth went down with all 49 hands in this battle, as well as the Norwegian D/S Senta and her 35 men.
+The British D/S Ashworth went down with all 49 hands in this battle, as did the Norwegian D/S Senta and her 35 men.
 Other ships sunk were the British Empire Mersey 16 died, and Southern Empress 48 died, the Greek Nellie 32 died, the Yugoslavian Nikolina Matkovic 14 died, and the American Susana 38 died.
 Note that my page about Potentilla has an eye witness account of this battle.
 See also the various websites that I've linked to at the end of this page for further information.

 The maritime hearings were held in London on Oct.
-28-1942 with the 1st mate, the 3rd engineer, and Ordinary seaman Hareide (helmsman) appearing.
+28-1942 with the 1st mate, the 3rd engineer, and Ordinary Seaman Hareide (helmsman) appearing.

 Crew List: